miaog/hero-merger/README.md

  * ~/get_hero/<hero_id>

 ## Triggers
- * A new hero was added
+ * A new hero was added to the main list

 ## Actions
  * Generate a hero